Mobile programming and systems

 The Mozilla platform wich be used on first devices in 2013 is the most open since using only web standards.
 Programming is therefore in JavaScript and HTML and the use API for accessing hardware components.

-It uses Android for the backend, but HTML 5 interface has advantages:
+It uses Linux and Gecko for the backend, and HTML 5 interface has advantages:

 - No fragmentation.